mrpavan/performance-testing/README.md

 # Performance-Testing
 Performance & Load Testing your web services is crucial with APIs becoming more prevalent in usage and required through testing for handling adhoc and busrt loads thoughout the product lifecycle.
-K6.io is one such tool that provides basic to advance testing sceraios for the developers to test their API's and identify any potential blockages across the service by wrting tests in their well known scripting language javascript.
+K6.io is one such tool from well known opensource team graphna labs that enables basic to advance testing sceraios for the developers to test their API's and identify any potential blockages across the service by writing tests in their well known scripting language 'javascript'.

 1. How to use?
 - for mac os with homebrew package manager